noeca1021/A300/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

    New-AzADServicePrincipal -ApplicationId $aadApp30007.ApplicationId.Guid
    ```

-1. In the output of the **New-AzureRmADServicePrincipal** command, note the value of the **ApplicationId** property.
+1. In the output of the **New-AzADServicePrincipal** command, note the value of the **ApplicationId** property.
 You will need this in the next exercise of this lab.

 1. From the Cloud Shell pane, run the following to identify the value of the **Id** property of the current Azure subscription and the value of the **TenantId** property of the Azure AD tenant associated with that subscription (you will also need them in the next exercise of this lab):